Why We Oppose the Seventh Street Development

 Drainage and flooding concerns

 There’s a good reason the parcel at 2450 7th Street NW has gone undeveloped for nearly 70 years, despite being bought and sold multiple times.
-The site is known to be a natural wetland.
-The vegetation, soil, and hydrology are all consistent with wetland presence.
+The site is confirmed to contain at least 4 natural wetlands within its boundaries.
+The vegetation, soil, and hydrology are consistent with wetland presence and groundwater.
+At least two streams run through the property, depositing water onto neighboring lots.
+And there is evidence of additional wetlands beyond those identified so far.

-And that’s before developers pour a thousand tons of concrete on top of a wetland.
+And that’s before developers pour almost a thousand tons of concrete on this lot.

-In addition, there is reason to doubt the effectiveness of the developers’ rainwater mitigation plans.
+There is further reason to doubt the effectiveness of the developer’s rainwater mitigation plans.
 Former Kent County Drain Commissioner William Byl once acknowledged that a once-in-four-years rain event is enough to overwhelm the neighborhood’s drainage capabilities.

 There is precedent for the city protecting and even establishing new green space to better manage water in our neighborhood.
 In 2012, 8 nearby houses were razed and the land converted to green space because of recurring flooding issues.